rancher/fleet/docs/gitrepo-add.md

   #
   # clientSecretName: my-ssh-key
   #
+  # If fleet.yaml contains private helm repo that requires autheticate,
+  # provide credential k8s secret and specify in here.
+Details are provided
+  # in fleet.yaml documentation
+  #
+  # helmSecretName: my-helm-secret
+  #
   # To add additional ca-bundle for self-signed certs, caBundle can be
   # filled with base64 encoded pem data.
 For example:
   # `cat /path/to/ca.pem | base64 -w 0`